priya-325/GitHubRepoExplorer/README.md

 }
 ```

+---

-## Frontend Setup
+# Frontend Setup

-Open a new terminal and go to the frontend folder:
+Open another terminal and move into the frontend directory:

 ```bash
 cd Frontend